hichana/fdna/PROJECT_PLANNING.md

     - includes appropriately scoped env var for flow_env, and any others that may use conditional logic

 # ICEBOX/STRETCH REQUIREMENTS
+- use AuthAccount (in minter) to verify person minting actually owns the NFTs rather than just checking resource owner and comparing against deposit collection address
+- web app background cylces between green, purple, blue and yellow
 - query params to save user state
 - when minting, uses some kind of confetti with double helix art
 - in my submission, include a dev.to post called 'the story of FLOW DNA' where I talk about over-engineering a solution with my recursive node structure for The FLOASIS, and why I chose to re-do/build it from the ground up and offer to other builders.
 "Because concatenated strings just looked yucky to me"